-ممططيممم Description Table 67.
-Clock D Distribution Output Synchro nization Settings
+Table 67.
+Distribution Output Synchronization Settings

-Address Bits Bit Name Description 0x0500 7 Mask Channel 3 sync Masks the synchronous reset to the Channel 3 (M3) divider.
+Address Bits Bit Name Description 0x0500 [7:6] Reserved Reserved.
+5 Mask Channel 1 sync Masks the synchronous reset to the Channel 1 divider.
 0 (default) = unmasked.
 The output drivers do not toggle until a SYNC pulse occurs.
 1 = masked.
-Setting this bit asynchronously releases Channel 3 from the static SYNC state thus allowing the Channel 3 divider to toggle.
-Channel 3 ignores all SYNC events while this bit is set.
+Setting this bit asynchronously releases Channel 1 from the static sync state, thus allowing the Channel 1 divider to toggle.
+Channel 1 ignores all sync events while this bit is set.
 Setting this bit does not enable the output drivers connected to this channel.
-In addition, the output distribution sync also depends on the setting of Register 0x0405[3].
-6 Mask Channel 2 sync Masks the synchronous reset to the Channel 2 (M2) divider.
+In addition, the output distribution sync also depends on the setting of Register 0x0405, Bit 3.
+4 Mask Channel 0 sync Masks the synchronous reset to the Channel 0 divider.
 0 (default) = unmasked.
 The output drivers do not toggle until a SYNC pulse occurs.
 1 = masked.
-Setting this bit asynchronously releases Channel 2 from the static SYNC state thus allowing the Channel 2 divider to toggle.
-Channel 2 ignores all SYNC events while this bit is set.
+Setting this bit asynchronously releases Channel 0 from the static sync state, thus allowing the Channel 0 divider to toggle.
+Channel 0 ignores all sync events while this bit is set.
 Setting this bit does not enable the output drivers connected to this channel.
-In addition, the output distribution sync also depends on the setting of Register 0x0405[3].
-5 Mask Channel 1 sync Masks the synchronous reset to the Channel 1 (M2) divider.
-0 (default) = unmasked.
-The output drivers do not toggle until a SYNC pulse occurs.
-1 = masked.
-Setting this bit asynchronously releases Channel 1 from the static SYNC stat thus allowing the Channel 1 divider to toggle.
-Channel 1 ignores all SYNC events while this bit is set.
-Setting this bit does not enable the output drivers connected to this channel.
-In addition, the output distribution sync also depends on the setting of Register 0x0405[3].
-4 Mask Channel 0 sync Masks the synchronous reset to the Channel 0 (M0) divider.
-0 (default) = unmasked.
-The output drivers do not toggle until a SYNC pulse occurs.
-1 = masked.
-Setting this bit asynchronously releases Channel 0 from the static SYNC stat thus allowing the Channel 0 divider to toggle.
-Channel 0 ignores all SYNC events while this bit is set.
-Setting this bit does not enable the output drivers connected to this channel.
-In addition, the output distribution sync also depends on the setting of Register 0x0405[3].
-3 Reserved Default: 0b.
+In addition, the output distribution sync also depends on the setting of Register 0x0405, Bit 3.
+3 Reserved Reserved.
 2 Sync source selection Selects the sync source for the clock distribution output channels.
 0 (default) = direct.
-The sync pulse happens on the next I/O update.
+The sync pulse occurs on the next I/O update.
 1 = active reference.
-Note that the output distribution sync also depends on the APLL being calibrated and locked unless Register 0x0405[3] = 1b.
+Note that the output distribution sync also depends on the APLL being calibrated and locked, unless Register 0x0405, Bit 3 = 1b.
 [1:0] Automatic sync mode Autosync mode.
 00 = disabled.
-A sync command must be issued manually, or by using the mask sync bits in this register (Bits[7:4]).
+A sync command must be issued manually or by using the sync mask bits in this register (Bits[5:4]).
 01 = sync on DPLL frequency lock.
 10 (default) = sync on DPLL phase lock.
 11 = reserved.